A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Adapted Discrete Hierarchical Basis Constructions

 \section{Adapted Discrete Hierarchical Basis Constructions}

 In this section we show how to construct a class of discrete HB that is adapted to the kernel function $K(\cdot,\cdot)$ and to the local interpolating nodes (or interpolating nodes) contained in $X$.
 The objective is to solve RBF interpolation Problem (\ref{RBFI:problem}) efficiently.
-The HB method will be divided into the following parts:

-\begin{itemize} \item {\bf Multi-resolution domain decomposition.} The first part is in essence a pre-processing step to build cubes at different levels of resolution as place holders for the interpolation nodes belonging to $X$.

-\item {\bf Adapted discrete HB construction.} From the multi-resolution domain decomposition of the interpolating nodes in $X$, an adapted multi-resolution basis is constructed that annihilates any polynomial in ${\cal P}^{p}(X)$, where $p \in \mathbb{Z}^+$ and $p \geq m$. $p$ will be in essense the order of the Hierarchical Basis, which is not to be confused with $m$, which is the order of the RBF problem.

-\item {\bf GMRES iterations with fast summation method.} With the adapted HB a multi-resolution RBF interpolation matrix is implicitly obtained through a fast summation method and solved iteratively with a GMRES algorithm and an SSOR or diagonal preconditioner. \end{itemize}
+The HB method will be divided into the following parts: \begin{itemize} \item {\bf Multi-resolution domain decomposition.} The first part is in essence a preprocessing step to build cubes at different levels of resolution as place holders for the interpolation nodes belonging to $X$. \item {\bf Adapted discrete HB construction.} From the multi-resolution domain decomposition of the interpolating nodes in $X$, an adapted multi-resolution basis is constructed that annihilates any polynomial in $\mcp^{p}(X)$, where $p \in \mathbb{Z}^+$ and $p \geq m$. $p$ will be in essence the degree of the Hierarchical Basis, which is not to be confused with $m$. \item {\bf GMRES iterations with fast summation method.} With the adapted HB a multi-resolution RBF interpolation matrix is implicitly obtained through a fast summation method and solved iteratively with a GMRES algorithm and an SSOR or diagonal preconditioner. \end{itemize}